 * This will allow visitors to share your website, blog posts, and images, so that you get more exposure.

-Using HTTPS for your website has been proven to help with SEO and Google actually just recently announced that they will give preference to websites with an SSL.
-So lets get that SSL installed (it’s free and super easy on Squarespace).
+Using HTTPS for your website is now an absolute requirement.
+If you don’t use HTTPS, Google actually gives your website visitors a warning that your website is not secure.
+So let’s get that SSL installed (it’s free and super easy on Squarespace).
 Go to SETTINGS > SECURITY & SSL and click the radio button beside SECURE (PREFERRED).

 Go to SETTINGS > BLOGGING, and then click on COMMENTS SETTINGS and enable it globally.
 While you are here, scroll down on the BLOGGING page and click on AMP ENABLED so that the radio button is filled in.
 AMP creates alternate views of your blog posts that load super faster, to be used for mobile devices.
 Also on this page, at the top where it says POST URL FORMAT, make sure it just shows “%t”, there’s no need to have the date in the URL, it’ll just make it hard for users to memorize and share (shorter links are almost always best).

-Head on over to DESIGN > LOGO & TITLE and fill in your Site Title with your company name, and the tag line with your tagline.
+Head on over to DESIGN > LOGO & TITLE and fill in your Site Title with your company name, and the tag line with your tag line.
 This is how the website will be displayed on search engines so this is especially important.
 If you want (recommended), you can include a keyword in your tag line to help rank for that keyword but make sure it fits into the flow of the tag line well.
+The tag line isn’t used in all templates, the newer templates let you hide it from the page.

 If you want to rank for “make-up” for example: